Director, Global Aviation & Public Policy, UPS - Keynote Speaker

 Director, K-12 STEM, Grand Prairie Independent School District, Grand Prairie, TX

-Chris Moser is the Director, Flight Training Initiative at AOPA.
-As part of the You Can Fly team, he manages and supports AOPA’s programs, events, and initiatives related to growing and strengthening the pilot population.
-This includes the Rusty Pilots program and Flight Training Experience Survey & Awards in addition to developing programs to support and enhance flight training operations.
-Chris has been a professional educator for over 20 years including being a high school teacher, flight instructor, and freight pilot.
+As part of AOPA’s You Can Fly team, Chris Moser manages and supports AOPA’s programs, events, and initiatives related to growing and strengthening the pilot population.
+This includes the Rusty Pilots program and Flight Training Experience Survey and Awards in addition to developing programs to support and enhance flight training operations.
+Chris has been a professional educator for over 20 years as a high school teacher, flight instructor, and freight pilot.

 Dean of Aviation, West Michigan Aviation Academy, Grand Rapids, MI

-George Pavey is the Dean of Aviation at West Michigan Aviation Academy, in Grand Rapids, MI.
-George completed naval aviation flight training before his first tour with VMFA-251 flying the F/A-19 Hornet during which he completed two overseas carrier deployments.
+George Pavey is the Dean of Aviation at West Michigan Aviation Academy, in Grand Rapids, Michigan.
+George completed naval aviation flight training before his first tour with VMFA-251, flying the F/A-18 Hornet during which he completed two overseas carrier deployments.
 Between deployments, he graduated from TOPGUN.
 George was selected as an Air Force F-16 Exchange Pilot and assigned to the 308th FS.
-Returning to the F/A-18 Hornet, he was assigned to VMFA-212 in Iwakuni, Japan.
+Returning to the F/A-18 Hornet, George was assigned to VMFA-212 in Iwakuni, Japan.
 He was selected to participate in the Marine Corps Advance Degree Program and completed a Master’s Degree in Education prior to an assignment with Marine Corps University.